NittyaAB/Lagrange-s-Multiplier-Calculator/README.md

 # Lagrange's-Multiplier-Calculator

 It is a calculator developed using Matlab.
-A user will be able to see output of:-
+A user will be able to:-
-1)	Maximum and Minimum Value of a function under one or two given constraints.
+1)	see output of Maximum and Minimum value of a function under one or two given constraints.
-2)	Will be able to see the graph of the Function and the constraint projected on it.
+2)	see the graph of the function and the constraint projected on it.